mlundine/Shoreline_Extraction_GAN/README.md

     pix2pix_training_folder: path to save the pix2pix training set to (str)
     """

-# Training

-Working on incorporating some code to abstract the training process for pix2pix and cycle-GAN models.

 # Splitting Images

 This step is important.
 The generators used in pix2pix and cycle-GAN require images of specific sizes.